martinrotter/rssguard/resources/docs/Documentation.md

 <img src="images/intel.png" width="350px">

-In ISA, RSS Guard only downloads only articles which are new or were updated, whereas older algorithm in RSS Guard usually always fetches all available articles, even if they are not needed, leading to unnecessary overload of your network connection and RSS Guard.
+With ISA, RSS Guard only downloads only articles which are new or were updated, whereas older algorithm in RSS Guard usually always fetches all available articles, even if they are not needed, leading to unnecessary overload of your network connection and RSS Guard.

 <sup>3</sup> Tested services are:
 * Bazqux